Novitsh/gitlab-ci-chrome-headless/README.md

 This project allows you to work with GitLab CI and use a container that can both git push to an origin and allow you to run a headless chrome.

+Although it can be used with different CI tools, it was originally created and tested with GitLab CI only.

 Build is tested with: `Google Chrome 65.0.3325.146`

 This is useful when you have another external git repository hosting your codebase of